preethi2530/HerAlerts/README.md

 ## RELAX.
 SHE IS SAFE.
 #                                                    Title

-This project report is about HerAlerts:  a unique women safety and emergency app programmed and designed by Vipula Sail and Jaya Preethi Chamarthi.
+This project report is about HerAlerts:  a women's safety and emergency app programmed and designed by Vipula Sail and Jaya Preethi Chamarthi.

 # ABSTRACT